-With several Realtors who specialize in handling investment properties, Coldwell Banker Hickok & Boardman Realty ranks as the Burlington area’s top agency for both multi-family listings and sales by market share.
-Steve Lipkin, a long-time Agent with Coldwell Banker Hickok & Boardman Realty, has been recognized as the #1 Agent in multi-family sales in the state of Vermont.
-Educating buyers and sellers represents the first step in the process, notes Steve Lipkin
+With several Realtors who specialize in handling investment properties, Coldwell Banker Hickok & Boardman ranks as the Burlington area’s top agency for both multi-family listings and sales by market share.
+Steve Lipkin, a long-time Agent with Coldwell Banker Hickok & Boardman, has been recognized as the #1 Agent in multi-family sales in the state of Vermont.

-A cap rate is an expression of annual net operating income before taxes divided by the purchase price or market value, while the gross rent multiplier divides the gross operating income or total rent income by the purchase price or present market value.
+A cap rate is an expression of annual net operating income before taxes divided by the purchase price or market value.
+The gross rent multiplier divides the gross operating income or total rent income by the purchase price or present market value.
 Used together, these financial tools can assist buyers in screening properties for value and long-term returns.

 With multi-family homes – whether it’s a duplex, multi-unit building or apartment house – transactions also need to be evaluated on several points beyond their underlying financial strengths.
 A building’s tenants, for example, should be considered for their rent history and length of residence.
 The timing and communication of rent increases, while necessary over time to compensate owners for repairs and other costs, are regulated by the state of Vermont, and thus need to be considered for their impact on an investment’s profitability.

-Particularly in the city of Burlington, investors must also keep on top of Burlington and Vermont’s minimum housing codes.
-With state and city requirements frequently changing, the agents at Coldwell Banker Hickok & Boardman Realty make it a priority to stay informed.
+Particularly in the city of Burlington, investors must also keep on top of minimum housing codes.
+With state and city requirements frequently changing, the agents at Coldwell Banker Hickok & Boardman make it a priority to stay informed.
 Otherwise, what appears to be a sound investment could be undermined by unplanned renovations or fines related to code violations.